radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 If this feature has no new challenges or changes to the security model then describe how the feature will use existing security features of Radius.
 -->
+The handling of secrets will remain within Kubernetes and Radius is only providing a way to reference these secrets in the environment variables of a container.

 ## Compatibility (optional)